Webhook Secrets

 // Process webhook...

-- Always verify the signature of incoming webhooks
+- Always verify the signature of incoming webhooks.

 - Keep your webhook secret secure and never commit it to version control.